 Upon starting Year 7, all students participate in the Orientation camp.
 This provides a fantastic opportunity for students to get to know their teachers and peers outside of the classroom environment.
 The camp focuses on team building and outdoor education activities, as well as an introduction to the values and expectations of the College.

-Our commitment is to ensure that every young person achieves their full potential and by taking these progressive steps we know that our students will have the best start possible.
+Our commitment is to ensure that every young person achieves their full potential and by taking these progressive steps we know that our students will have the best start position.